9.2 The metaphorical language of record reviews

 such warmth and opulence often undermine the music’s visceral impact, which is emasculated within a haze of pastel-shaded rumination.
 No other recording makes it sound so alluring (June 2018, 109)

-All these quotes, and so many more (I have a database of almost 1000 accusations of ‘mannerism’, the image discussed in Leech-Wilkinson (forthcoming), with a rich hinterland of evocative and moralising metaphor), are hovering around longing mixed with fear of being emotionally affected, of giving in to a seductive musicianship that critics know they ought not to like.
+All these quotes, and so many more (I have a database of almost 1000 accusations of ‘mannerism’, the image discussed in Leech-Wilkinson (2020), with a rich hinterland of evocative and moralising metaphor), are hovering around longing mixed with fear of being emotionally affected, of giving in to a seductive musicianship that critics know they ought not to like.
 The images of effeminacy, sensuality, display and attention all seek to condemn what is also desired, the more strongly because of what their appeal suggests.

 Nothing makes this clearer than the regular use of the word ‘eschew’: ‘To abstain carefully from .. an indulgence’ (Oxford English Dictionary, ‘Eschew, 3.’), limited now to literary use.
 Whatever a reviewer finds a performer eschewing one can be sure has a dangerous appeal.
 Here’s a selection of things that are eschewed in Gramophone over the five years between 2012–2016.